-NOTETAKER STARTS THE AUDIO RECORDING [if everyone has consented] - Say into the recorder, "My name is \\\\\, the date is \\\\\, I am in [location], this is group discussion 1."

-Place the recorder near the translator and facilitator, a bit toward the center of the group, so it captures everyone's voices.

-Introduction (10 minutes)

-Hi, my name is \\\\\\ and I work with the CARE/IRC.
-We are partnering with George Washington University in the United States to learn more about the challenges communities face in accessing humanitarian aid.
-We are particularly interested in the challenges that most affect women
+NOTETAKER STARTS THE AUDIO RECORDING [if everyone has consented] - Say into the recorder, "In name is, the date is, I am in [location], this is group discussion 1." Лу Place the recorder near the translator and facilitator, a bit toward the center of the group, so it captures everyone's voices.
+Introduction (10 minutes) Hi, my name is and I work with the CARE/IRC.
+We are partnering with George Washin University in the United States to learn more about the challenges communities face in access the following that most affect women with the challenges that most affect women.